-The yard waste site will reopen on April 1, 2013.
+The yard waste site will reopen April 1, 2016 (weather permitting).

-The facility will be CLOSED on Easter, Memorial Day, Independence Day and Labor Day.
+The facility will be CLOSED on Easter and Independence Day.

 Materials accepted at the site include leaves, pine needles, grass, garden and flower debris, tree branches and brush.
 Tree stumps and root balls weighing less than 50 pounds should not be brought to the yard waste site but can be left at the curb for weekly garbage pick-up.
 Tree stumps and root balls weighing more than 50 pounds must be divided into smaller, more manageable pieces and disposed of at the curb for weekly garbage pick-up.
 Please seek professional contracted services for root ball/stump removal and disposal.

 In order to provide easier access to the yard waste site, Public Works employees will place an Annual Access Sticker on the vehicle that is used to bring debris to the site.
 The stickers will then be scanned during future visits expediting the identification process.
 Stickers are available at the Department of Public Works, 407 Myron Street, between 7:00 a.m. and 3:30 p.m.
 Monday through Friday, and at the site during open hours.
 There is no charge for the stickers.
 Please bring an official form of identification (driver's license or tax bill) confirming you are a resident of the City of Wausau.
 Residents whose yard waste is taken to the site by relatives or friends who are not city residents should obtain a sticker for use on their behalf.

 Residents who have had Annual Access Stickers longer than three years will be asked to reregister to ensure our records are up to date.
 After residency has been confirmed, a new sticker will be issued.